samuelxyz/trialyzer/README.md

 **scissor**
 This is when neighboring fingers are used to strike keys that are a distance of at least 2 apart on the board (Euclidean distance).
 Nstrokes with scissors tend to be slower and less comfortable than non-scissors.
 - **In tristrokes,** scissors may occur between the first and second keypresses, or between the second and third.
 If both occur, the tristroke is categorized as `scissor.twice`.
 A scissor may also occur in the skipstroke, as with `b` and `e` in qwerty's `bae`, in which case the tristroke is categorized as `scissor_skip`.
-Finally, there is `scissor_and_skip`, which indicates that both a regular scissor and a `scissor.skip` are present.
+Finally, there is `scissor_and_skip`, which indicates that both a regular scissor and a `scissor_skip` are present.

 ### Bistroke categories